-The transmission loss factors applied were as published for the 2016/17 financial year for sites where aeroderivative gas turbines and industrial gas turbines of 40 MW capacity are installed.
-The loss factor for Pinjar for the 2016/17 financial year is 1.0322.
-This is an increase of only 0.2% from the previous year's loss factor.
+The transmission loss factors applied were as published for the 2017/18 financial year for sites where aeroderivative gas turbines and industrial gas turbines of 40 MW capacity are installed.
+The loss factor for Pinjar for the 2017/18 financial year is 1.0322, which is identical to Pinjar's 2016/17 loss factor.